FlowFuse/website/src/node-red/getting-started/editor/header.md

 ### About FlowFuse

-This option directs you to the official FlowFuse website.
+This option directs you to the [official FlowFuse website](https://flowfuse.com/).

 ### FlowFuse Application

-This option navigates you to the FlowFuse platform.
+This option navigates you to the [FlowFuse Cloud's](https://flowfuse.com/) advance options.

 ### FlowFuse Launcher Version